Frame Interpolation with Consecutive Brownian Bridge Diffusion: Methodology

 \textbf{Training and Sampling.} According to Eq.~\eqref{eq:consecutive BB back}, it suffices to have a neural network $\epsilon_\theta$ estimating $\mathbf{x}_t - \mathbf{x}_0$.
 Moreover, based on Eq.~\eqref{eq: consecutive BB forward}, we can sample $s$ from $Uniform(0,T)$ and compute $t = T \pm s$ for $t > T \text{ and } T <t$.
 With one sample of $s$, we can obtain two samples at each side of our consecutive Brownian bridge diffusion symmetric at T. $\mathbf{y},\mathbf{z}$ are added to the denoising UNet as extra conditions.
 Therefore, the training objective becomes:

-Optimizing Eq.~\eqref{eq: training obj} requires two forward calls of the denoising UNet, so to be more efficient in computation, we randomly select one of them to optimize during training.
-Moreover, \cite{hang2023efficient} proposes $min-SNR-\gamma$ weighting for different time steps during training based on the signal-to-noise ratio, defined as $min\{SNR(t),\gamma\}$.
+Optimizing Eq.~\eqref{eq: training obj} requires two forward calls of UNet.
+For efficiency, we randomly select one of them to optimize during training.
+Moreover, \cite{hang2023efficient} proposes $min-SNR-\gamma$ loss weighting for different time steps based on the signal-to-noise ratio, defined as $min\{SNR(t),\gamma\}$.
 In DDPM~\cite{ho2020denoising}, we have $SNR(t) = \frac{\alpha_t}{1-\alpha_t}$ because the mean and standard deviation are scaled by $\sqrt{\alpha_t}$ and $\sqrt{1-\alpha_t}$ respectively in the diffusion process.
-However, in our formulation, consecutive frames $I_0,I_1$ share almost identical mean, and so as their encoded latent representations.
-Therefore, the mean is never scaled down.
-The SNR is defined as $\frac{1}{\delta_t}$, where $\delta_t$ is the standard deviation of the diffusion process at time $t$.
-With the $min-SNR-\gamma$ weighting, the weighting of loss is defined as $w_t = min\{\frac{1}{\delta_t},\gamma\}$.
+In our formulation, the expected values are not scaled down: neighboring frames share almost identical expected values.
+Therefore, the SNR is defined as $\frac{1}{\delta_t}$, where $\delta_t$ is the standard deviation of the diffusion process at time $t$.
+The weighting is defined as $w_t = min\{\frac{1}{\delta_t},\gamma\}$.

 The training algorithm is shown in Algorithm~\ref{alg:train}.
-To sample from neighboring frames, we can sample from either of the two endpoints $\mathbf{y},\mathbf{z}$ with Eq.~\eqref{eq: consecutive BB forward} and~\eqref{eq:consecutive BB back}, shown in Algorithm~\ref{alg:sample}.
+To sample from neighboring frames, we sample from either of the two endpoints $\mathbf{y},\mathbf{z}$ with Eq.~\eqref{eq: consecutive BB forward} and~\eqref{eq:consecutive BB back}, shown in Algorithm~\ref{alg:sample}.
 After sampling, we replace $\mathbf{x}$ in Eq~\eqref{eq:latent BB} with the sampled latent representations to decode the interpolated frame.

 \textbf{Cumulative Variance}.
 As we claimed, diffusion model~\cite{ho2020denoising} with conditional generation has a large cumulative variance while ours is much smaller.
 The cumulative variance for traditional conditional generation is larger than $1 + \sum_t\hat{\beta}_t$, which corresponds to 11.036 in experiments.
 However, in our method, such a cumulative variance is smaller than $T = 2$ in our experiments, resulting in a more deterministic estimation of the ground truth latent representations.
-The detailed justification is in ~Appendix~\ref{appendix:formula}.
+Detailed justification is shown in Appendix~\ref{appendix: cum var}